Enterprise Manager logoEM: Databases/SQL: Databases > Security

 Permissions Specifies the permission level assigned to each listed user under the Legacy Permissions security model.

-Security Type: Object Permissions
+Security Type: Object Level Permissions

 When Security Type is set to Object Level Permissions, the Privileges view opens to manage object-level privilege assignments for the selected user.
 Selecting the Roles tab switches the interface to role management, where roles and their associated Role Members can be created, selected, and maintained for the selected database.
+See: Permissions.

 Object Level Permissions Settings